Art and collections

 We care for one of the world's largest and most significant collections of art and heritage objects.
 Explore the highlights, our latest major exhibitions, curatorial research and more.

-From goldwork and gilding to goldsmithing and jewellery making, take a look at the ways in which gold has been used in objects in the National Trust’s collections.
+From goldwork and gilding to goldsmithing and jewellery making, discover the ways in which gold has been used in the objects in our collections.

 Lady Mary Curzon captivated the room in a custom-made peacock dress at the Delhi Durbar ball in 1903.
 Learn about our work caring for the dress to ensure it continues to demand the limelight.